 It depends.
 Most of our products can be ordered in one of two ways: direct bury and surface mount.
 Direct bury requires excavation of footing holes.
 These footing holes must be dug to the specifications in the installation instructions.
 During installation, the equipment will be anchored in concrete.
 Surface mount equipment is designed to be anchored to a concrete pad.

-How much concrete is needed and how long to cure?
+How much concrete is needed and how long will it take to cure?

-The installation instructions for each piece will tell you how much is needed.
-Generally speaking, 72 hours of curing needs to occur before playground can be used.
-This cure time may be shorter or longer depending on climate, weather and if concrete accelerators are used.
+The installation instructions for each piece will tell you how much concrete is needed.
+Generally speaking, 72 hours of curing needs to occur before the playground can be used.
+This cure time might be shorter or longer depending on climate, weather, and if concrete accelerators are used.

 If I choose a surface mount system, does Playworld provide concrete anchors?